Aktive134/ussd/READMe.md

 # Bivety Bank APP (USSD)
-This application simulates a banking system, where users can make transactions via USSD.
+This application simulates a ussd process, where users can make transactions via USSD.

 # Database Design
 - Entities